 Sole proprietorship is nothing else than the sole business ownership in the USA.
 Both companies have the same principle of operation, and are similar in many aspects, except for some legislation regulations specific to each country.

 The Thai partnership resembles all partnerships around the world, with no particular features that would make it different from other countries.
 When registering a partnership, you have to choose either it is gonna be ordinary or limited.
 When it comes to limited company, it is based on the distribution of the capital in equal shares.
 The liability of the shareholders depends directly on how many shares they hold. he Ministry of Commerce is the state body that is in charge of the whole company formation process.
 In Thailand, people primarily choose to set up limited companies.

 If you are a group of three people or more and have an initial capital of minimum 3 million baht you are eligible of opening a limited company.
 Foreigners can set up a limited company if they have at least 2 million baht.

-There are many pitfalls and obstacles for foreign investors during registration stage.
+There are many pitfalls and obstacles for foreign investors during company formation in Thailand.
 Our specialists will help you to form a company in Thailand smoothly.

 If company formation in Thailand does not fit your business goals, as alternative you can open a company in Hong Kong.